dodevops/cloudcontrol/README.md

           RX bytes:75260363 (71.7 MiB)  TX bytes:2691219 (2.5 MiB)
 ```

-* Use the IP address used by the container as the bind address to forward traffic of the my-service service on port 8080:
+* Use the IP address used by the container as the bind address to forward traffic to the defined port above to a
+service on it's port (e.g. port 12000 to the service my-service listening on port 8080):

 ```
-kubectl port-forward --address 172.21.0.2 svc/my-service 8888:8080
+kubectl port-forward --address 172.21.0.2 svc/my-service 12000:8080
 ```

-* Connect to localhost:8888 on your host
+* Connect to localhost:12001 on your host

 ## Flavours